 v.
 Hydric Pine Flatwoods (FLUCFCS code 625) (14.24 acres) - Forest with a thick canopy of slash pine (Pinus elliottii).
 The understory is forbs and saw palmetto (Serena repens).

 iv.
 Freshwater Marsh (FLUCFCS code 641) (0.41 ac.) – This land use type is in the southwestern corner of the Project and consists of a single, isolated wetland.
 Dominant vegetation consists of bulltongue arrowhead, pickerelweed, Carolina redroot, and many flower marsh pennywort.

-PROPOSED WORK: The applicant seeks authorization to discharge clean-fill material in 42.07 acres of freshwater-forested wetlands and 0.41-arce of freshwater marsh to facilitate the construction of a 192.32-acre industrial warehouse, stormwater retention pond, and associated infrastructure.
+PROPOSED WORK: The applicant seeks authorization to discharge clean-fill material in 42.31 acres of freshwater-forested wetlands, 0.41-acre of freshwater marsh, and 0.72-acre of relatively permanent waterways to facilitate the construction of a 192.32-acre industrial warehouse, stormwater retention pond, and associated infrastructure.

 AVOIDANCE AND MINIMIZATION INFORMATION – The applicant has provided the following information in support of efforts to avoid and/or minimize impacts to the aquatic environment: